 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Although cholestyramine is usually taken once or twice per day, this medicine may be taken up to 6 times per day.
+Although Cholestyramine Light is usually taken once or twice per day, this medicine may be taken up to 6 times per day.
 Carefully follow your doctor's dosing instructions.

-Use cholestyramine regularly to get the most benefit.
+Use Cholestyramine Light regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Cholestyramine can affect the surfaces of your teeth.
-Sipping the cholestyramine/liquid mixture slowly or holding the liquid in your mouth for too long may result in tooth discoloration, enamel erosion, or tooth decay.
+Cholestyramine Light can affect the surfaces of your teeth.
+Sipping the Cholestyramine Light/liquid mixture slowly or holding the liquid in your mouth for too long may result in tooth discoloration, enamel erosion, or tooth decay.
 Be sure to brush your teeth regularly while you are using this medicine.

-Drink extra fluids to prevent constipation while you are taking cholestyramine.
+Drink extra fluids to prevent constipation while you are taking Cholestyramine Light.

-While using cholestyramine, you may need frequent blood tests.
+While using Cholestyramine Light, you may need frequent blood tests.

 Store at room temperature away from moisture and heat.